|Wake-up for EVA-1||Back in the Briar Patch|

 118:49:07 Duke: Okay.
 (Pause)

-[Here, John is combining the information in the last three lines in the first paragraph at the top of the left-hand column on 2-10.]118:49:21 Young: Yeah.
+[Here, John is combining the information in the first three lines in the pressure integrity check.]118:49:21 Young: Yeah.
 Happy days.

 118:49:24 Duke: Yeah.